4 Eye-opening Reads : An racial equity lens on Obstetrics and Gynecology

 Author: Krystale E. Littlejohn

-The average person concerned about becoming pregnant spends approximately thirty years trying to prevent conception.
-People largely do so alone using prescription birth control, a situation often taken for granted in the United States as natural and beneficial.
-In Just Get On the Pill, a keenly researched and incisive examination, Krystale Littlejohn investigates how birth control becomes a fundamentally unbalanced and gendered responsibility.
-She uncovers how parents, peers, partners, and providers draw on narratives of male and female birth control methods to socialize cisgender women into sex and ultimately into shouldering the burden for preventing pregnancy.
+This books looks at how birth control became a fundamentally unbalanced and gendered responsibility.
+Providers draw on narratives of male and female birth control methods to socialize cisgender women into sex and ultimately into shouldering the burden for preventing pregnancy.